 Breast reduction in Saarbrücken

 Breasts that are too large and therefore too heavy can cause physical discomfort such as shoulder, back or neck pain.
 The weight of the breasts can cause a stooped posture and thus lead to health problems.
 With extremely voluminous breasts, women also have difficulty finding clothes that fit the size of their breasts.
 Due to the weight of the breasts, many women suffer from cutting bra straps.
-In the underbust crease, skin rashes may occur, especially during the warm season.
+In the underbust fold, skin rashes can occur, especially during the warm season.

 In addition, patients with a very large bust size also report performance limitations due to the heavy breasts and a feeling of shame due to the movements of large breasts during sports.
 If you have excessively large breasts, even a sports bra won’t help.
 Some women even complain of impaired breathing due to the pressure of the breasts.
 Many women report a psychological burden because their large breasts unwantedly attract all eyes.
 Sufferers complain that the dimensions of the breasts are perceived as unharmonious and affect self-confidence.